About

 Child-Centered: We put children first in everything we do.

-Servant-Led: We seek collaboration and partnership with the people and organizations of Uganda, respecting their diverse cultures.
+Servant-Led: We seek collaboration and partnership with the people and organisations of Uganda, respecting their diverse cultures.

 Responsible: We exercise the highest levels of integrity, professionalism, and accountability in our work.